awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

     + **Amazon ECS \(Blue/Green\)**

       Enter the CodeDeploy application and deployment group, Amazon ECS task definition, and AppSpec file information, and then choose **Next**\.
+**Note**
+The **Amazon ECS \(Blue/Green\)** action requires an imageDetail\.json file as an input artifact to the deploy action\.
+Because the Amazon ECR source action creates this file, pipelines with an Amazon ECR source action do not need to provide an `imageDetail.json` file\.
+For more information, see [imageDetail\.json File for Amazon ECS Blue/Green Deployment Actions](file-reference.md#file-reference-ecs-bluegreen)\.

       For a tutorial about creating a pipeline for blue\-green deployments to an Amazon ECS cluster with CodeDeploy, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](tutorials-ecs-ecr-codedeploy.md)\.
     + **AWS Service Catalog**